 The Holiday Season Is Upon Us!
 Are You Ready to Get Busy Making Holiday Crafts?

-If you need a little inspiration for what to make for the 2023 holiday season, we invite you to check out our list of the best Christmas craft books.
+If you need a little inspiration for what to make for the 2024 holiday season, I invite you to check out this list of the best Christmas craft books.
 These books all have fantastic Christmas project ideas, plus the patterns you can use for making each project.

 If I had to choose just one Christmas pattern book to work from, it would be a tough choice — but I think this is the one I’d go for.